Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Introduction

 Interaction networks are used in many fields such as biology, sociology, ecology, economics or energy to describe the interactions existing between a set of individuals or entities.
 Formally, an interaction network can be viewed as a graph, the nodes of which being the individuals, and an edge between two nodes being present if these two individuals interact.
 Characterizing the general organization of such a network, namely its topology, can help in understanding the behavior of the system as a whole.

-In the last decades, the distribution of the degrees (i.e. the number of connections of each node) has appeared as a simple and relevant way to study the topology of a network \citep{Sni81,BaA99}.
-The degree distribution can also be used to infer complex graph models \citep{BCL11}.
-From a more descriptive view-point, a very imbalanced distribution may reveal a network whose edges highly concentrate around few nodes, whereas a multi-modal distribution may reveal the existence of clusters of nodes \citep{CDR12}.
-However, in practice, assessing the significance of such patterns remains an open problem. \\ The variance of the degrees has been considered since the earliest statistical studies of networks \citep{Sni81}.
-The first idea was simply to compare its empirical value to the expected one under a null random graph model, typically the Erd\"os-R\'enyi ($ER$) model \citep{ER59}, where each degree has a binomial distribution.
-Because the $ER$ model is rarely a reasonable model to be tested, we define a generalized version of the degree variance statistic, which we name the degree sum of squares.
+In the last decades, the distribution of the degrees (i.e. the number of connections of each node) has appeared as a simple and relevant way to study the topology of a network, see \cite{Sni81} and \cite{BaA99}.
+The degree distribution can also be used to infer complex graph models such as in \cite{BCL11}.
+From a more descriptive view-point, a very imbalanced distribution may reveal a network whose edges highly concentrate around few nodes, whereas a multi-modal distribution may reveal the existence of clusters of nodes as observed by \cite{CDR12}.
+However, in practice, assessing the significance of such patterns remains an open problem. \\ The variance of the degrees has been considered since the earliest statistical studies of networks, for instance by \cite{Sni81}.
+The first idea was simply to compare its empirical value to the expected one under a null random graph model, typically the Erd\"os-R\'enyi ($ER$) model introduced by \cite{ER59}, where each degree has a binomial distribution.
+Because the $ER$ model is rarely a reasonable model to be tested, we define a generalized version of the degree variance statistic, which we name the degree mean square statistic.
 This statistic generalizes the degree variance in the sense that it measures the discrepancy between the observed degrees and their expected values under several heterogeneous models we define hereafter.\\ For a given random graph under a specific model $M_0$, the degree mean square statistic is defined by

-where $D_i$ stands for the degree of node $i$ and $\muo_i$ for its expected value under model $M_0$.
-We propose goodness-of-fit tests for several random graph models, by showing the asymptotic normality of this statistic $W_{M_0}$ under null hypothesis and their alternatives.
+where $D_i$ stands for the degree of node $i$ and $\Esp_{\theta_0} D_i$ for its expected value under a given model with parameter $\theta_0$.
+More specifically, in the following we will consider independent models parametrized with a probability matrix $\pg$ and exchangeable models parametrized with a function $\Phi$.
+Although these models not only differ in terms of parameter, for the sake of clarity, the corresponding quantities will be simply indexed with $\pg$ and $\Phi$, respectively.
+We propose goodness-of-fit tests for several random graph models, by showing the asymptotic normality of this statistic $W_{\theta_0}$ under null hypothesis and their alternatives.
 In addition, because large networks are often sparse, we study under which sparsity regime the asymptotic distributions derived before still hold.